What's happened

 How we got here

-In recent months, the US signaled plans to target Maduro, citing drug trafficking and narco-terrorism.
-The operation involved special forces seizing Maduro and his wife from a military compound, with the US asserting control over Venezuela's political and economic future.
-This follows years of sanctions and diplomatic pressure, with the US aiming to weaken Maduro's regime and access Venezuela's oil reserves, which are now largely exported to China and Cuba.
+Over recent months, the US signaled plans to target Maduro, citing narco-terrorism and drug trafficking.
+The operation in early January involved special forces seizing Maduro and his wife, with the US asserting control over Venezuela's leadership.
+This follows years of US sanctions and diplomatic pressure, aiming to weaken Maduro's regime and secure access to Venezuela's oil reserves, which are now largely exported to China and Cuba.
+The move marks a significant shift in US foreign policy, emphasizing unilateral action over multilateral legitimacy, and reflects broader US efforts to reassert dominance in Latin America and counter Chinese influence.

 Go deeper